Nickssingh/Hyperparameter-Tuning-XGBoost/README.md

 More information on the aforementioned and other parameters can be found [here](https://xgboost.readthedocs.io/en/latest/parameter.html).

 1. Converting dataframes into data matrix
 DMatrix – XGBoost uses data matrix to improve speed and memory efficiency.
 Hence we have converted the dataframes into data matrices.

 More info on data matrix can be found [here](https://xgboost.readthedocs.io/en/latest/python/python_api.html).

+2. Building model with default parameters and finding its logloss value

+We have used the default values for parameters and our eval_metric is logloss function.
+Here we had num_boost_rounds = 100 and early_stopping_rounds = 10; these values could be much larger – producing better results but at the expense of high resource consumption.

+Finding a suitable evidence to stop iterations is important; it prevents both overfitting and inefficienct utilization of resources.
+Here we found that the tenth round gave the best result; the results after that round did not improve – hence the iteration stopped within 10 rounds after the best result.

+The logloss value is 0.424.
+We will tune the parameters to decrease logloss.